WuChao-2024/tros_en_wuc_check_fork/docs/apps/slam.md

 After opening Rviz2, the "map" visualization option needs to be added to display the built map.
 The steps are as follows:
 ![](./image/slam/rvizsetting.jpg)

-Run SLAM-Toolbox on the Horizon RDK board:
+Run SLAM-Toolbox on the Horizon RDK:

 ```bash
 # Configure tros.b environment